sinnbeck/laravel-served/README.md

 # Laravel Served

-Laravel Served is a docker version of `php artisan serve`.
+Laravel Served is a dockerized version of `php artisan serve`.
 It makes it easy to quickly start a development environment the laravel way (config).

 The only things you need to get started is
+* Php (cli)
-* php
+* Docker
-* docker
+* Laravel

 It is **not** meant to be a replacement for tools like laradock, but is just meant for starting a quick development environment on smaller projects with few special needs.

+>Beware: This package is under active development and can major changes can occur at any point.
+It is therefor a good idea to read the documentation, and republish the config file after each new version.

 ## Installation
 Install the package using composer